chika-games/RPG-Maker-Specifications/Files/xyz.md

 * [Legal Information](#legal-information)

 ## Introduction
-The XYZ file format (`.xyz`) is the custom image format used in RPG Maker 2000 and 2003.
+The XYZ file format (`.xyz`) is the custom image format used in RPG Maker 2003.
 This format is palette-based and stores three 8-bit color channels (red, green, and blue) for a total of 24 bits per pixel.
 This results is a design that is simple to read and write.

 The [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) (ZIP) compression algorithm is used to compress image palettes and pixel data.